 In just 209 pages, Nigerian-born Achebe crafted a powerful account of precolonial African life.
 Told through the fictional experiences of Okonkwo, a wealthy and fearless Igbo warrior in the late 1800s, this 1994 novel explores a man’s futile resistance to the devaluing of his Igbo traditions by British forces, and his despair as his community surrenders to the new order.

-This winner of the 2015 National Book Award for Nonfiction is written as a letter to Coates’s teen son and explores the sometimes bleak reality of what it’s like to be black in the United States.
-It’s a must-read for young people as well as anyone who could use a reminder of the subtle—and not so subtle—ways people of color are discriminated against every day (read: most people).
+This winner of the 2015 National Book Award for Nonfiction is written as a letter to Coates’s teen son and explores the sometimes bleak reality of what it’s like to be Black in the United States.
+It’s a must-read for young people as well as anyone who could use a reminder of the subtle—and not so subtle—ways people of color are discriminated against every day (read: most non-POCs).

 Love it or hate it, the internet has changed, well, everything.
 In this incisive glimpse into the pre-internet world, New York Times Book Review editor Paul reminds us of the ways—big and small—that our lives have changed.
 Think little things like postcards, an adolescence largely spared of documentation and genuine surprises at high school reunions and larger ones like weaker memories, the inability to entertain ourselves and the absence of privacy.